 Don't let their large size and storky shape convince you that a hippo is a slow animal.
 Hippos are surprisingly fast despite their size.
 They can run at speeds of up to 19 miles per hour (30 kilometres per hour) in short bursts, especially when they feel threatened or need to defend their territory.

 For Context, this is about the same running speed as a giraffe, an elephant or a grizzly bear.
-It is also the average speed for an adult human, just in case you thought you could be much faster than any of these animals.
+It is also the average speed for an adult human, just in case you thought you might be faster than any of these animals.

 9. What Hippos Eat In The Wild